-Like many brands, Little Chef sold many special atlases with its branches highlighted over the years, which have been made widely available.
+Like many brands, Little Chef sold many special road atlases with their branches highlighted, which have been made widely available.

 Little Chef's most famous souvenir were the red lollipops which were provided to children (and like-minded adults) after every meal.
 A special, yellow edition was briefly produced.
 Other products would be available in the retail shop, and free road atlases were sometimes thrown in with meals.

-Slogans have included "you can trust Little Chef", "unsurpassable", "we get it right", "for people going places", "the better place to stop", "a Little Chef goes a long way" and "Little Chef; big choice".
+Slogans have included "you can trust Little Chef", "unsurpassable", "turn left; we get it right", "for people going places", "the better place to stop", "a Little Chef goes a long way" and "Little Chef; big choice".

 These days, a lot of Little Chef memorabilia can be purchased second-hand online.
 Due to their new owners' desire to convert the estate quickly, even furniture would turn up on online auction sites.